 One afternoon recently, a telephone caller introduced himself as the head of the English department at a school I won't name.
-"My dean says we have to start writing across the curriculum, he said in a puzzled tone.
+"My dean says we have to start writing across the curriculum," he said in a puzzled tone.
 "Could you tell me what it is and how I should go about starting it?"

 "Start," I told him, "with faculty dialogue."
-It can be done even at a large comprehensive or research university.
+It can be done even if the initiator is an administrator and even at a large comprehensive or research university.